idaholab/virtual_test_bed/doc/content/pbfhr/steady/pronghorn.md

 in the solid components around the core, for a total of five equations: conservation of mass, x- and y-momentum (in RZ), fluid and solid energy.

-We could have used another multiapp setup to compute the solid temperature, with the justification that it evolves on a longer timescale so it takes longer to reach steady state.
+We could have used another [MultiApp](https://mooseframework.inl.gov/syntax/MultiApps/index.html) setup to compute the solid temperature, with the justification that it evolves on a longer timescale so it takes longer to reach steady state.
 However, the cost of the more expensive full-core solves and of the additional fluid flow solves, while the solid temperature is converging, is sufficiently offset by not needing to iterate the coupling between two applications.
 The workflow is also generally